Web3-Builders-Alliance/Flarnrules-CW-Q1-2023/capstone/Sentry-Nodes-Flowchart.md

 5. Nodescapes (512)
 6. Sentry Nodes (11,776)

+Maybe gonna scrap this - and work the #42 into this

 Each Sentry Node has a specific location on "The Grid".
 The Grid is like the motherboard of a computer, it's the substrate on which all of the other structures are connected.
 The grid is divided into 4 quadrants.

 Each quadrant contains 16 cores, for a total of 64 Cores.
 Each core contains a grid of 4 rows and 2 columns of Nodescapes.
 Each Nodescape contains 23 Sentry Nodes.